agile-ts/documentation/docs/Interfaces.md

 #### `active`

-Determines whether the logger is allowed to print something to the console.
+Determines whether the logger is `active` and is allowed to print messages to the console.
 ```ts {2}
 const logger = new Logger({
     active: false